chowshovisu/chowshovisu/README.md

 - 👋 Hi, I’m Shovan Chowdhury
 - 👀 I’m interested in Machine Learning, Data Science, Robotics and AI
-- 🌱 I’m currently a MS student at Idaho State University
+- 🌱 I’m currently a Ph.D. student at University of Tennessee
-- 💞️ I will be graduated at the end of Spring 2022
 - 📫 How to reach me?
 Contact me at shovanchowdhury@isu.edu

 <!---